2022 Copa Paulino Alcantara final: Match summary

 After only 11 minutes, the match saw the first goal, with Curt Dizon's lofted ball falling just outside the box, where Kenshiro Daniels, who scored for Kaya in the 2021 final, scored after confusion between Zach Banzon and Carlyle Mitchell, becoming the only player to score in three successive Copa finals, scoring a consolation in the 2019 final and the winner in the 2021 final.
-However, only 3 minutes later, a defensive error from Alan Robertson saw Senegalse forward Robert Lopez Mendy steal into the box and score an equalizer.
+However, only 3 minutes later, a defensive error from Alan Robertson saw Senegalese forward Robert Lopez Mendy steal into the box and score an equalizer.
 Kaya proceeded to dominate the match, with Kaya midfielder Jesus Melliza eventually scoring his third goal of the campaign from outside the box.
 Kaya went into the half 2–1 up, but United City were growing into the match.
 In the second half, Hikaru Minegishi, who last played for Global Cebu in the finals series, scored with a perfectly timed volley that launched the ball into the top corner.
 United City became more aggressive and found the winner, as Mark Hartmann's low corner was volleyed home by captain Mike Ott.
 Kaya pushed for a late equalizer, but Anthony Pinthus came up with several fine saves to bring United City their first ever Copa Paulino Alcantara title.

 The match ended with United City 3–2 victors over Kaya, in the highest-scoring Copa final to date.
-In doing so, they qualified for the group stages of the 2023–24 AFC Cup, although they still might qualify for the 2023–24 AFC Champions League through the 2022 Philippines Football League, which starts in June of 2022.
+In doing so, they qualified for the group stages of the 2023–24 AFC Cup, although they still might qualify for the 2023–24 AFC Champions League through the 2022 Philippines Football League, which starts in June 2022.
 The final also saw another record as Audie Menzi and Jovin Bedic became the first players to appear in four Copa finals, having first appeared in the inaugural final in 2018.